AnshitaTripathi/GenAi-Tutor/README.md

 ### Quiz Results
 Detailed score breakdown with answer review and explanations

+### Visualizer Selector
+Beautiful gradient buttons to choose between Array and Stack visualizations

 ### Array Visualizer
-Interactive visualization with real-time animations for all operations
+Interactive array with memory addresses, indices, and smooth animations for all operations

+### Stack Visualizer
+Vertical LIFO visualization with push/pop animations and top element highlighting

 ---

 **Note**: This project is under active development.
-More features coming soon!
+More visualizations and features coming soon!
 Star ⭐ the repo to follow progress!